szakacspeter88/Linux/linux_commands.md

 #### sudo

-sudo (SuperUser DO) is a key command in Linux and Unix-like operating systems.
+#### sudo (SuperUser DO) is a key command in Linux and Unix-like operating systems.
 Its purpose is to allow an authorized user to temporarily execute commands with the privileges of the root (administrator) user.

-1. The Role of the System Administrator (Root)
+#### 1. The Role of the System Administrator (Root)

-In Linux/Unix systems, root is the highest-privileged user.
+#### In Linux/Unix systems, root is the highest-privileged user.
 Root can do anything on the system: install software, modify system files, and even crash the system.

-2. The Security Problem
+#### 2. The Security Problem

-Most users do not log in directly as root for everyday work because:
+#### Most users do not log in directly as root for everyday work because:
-Security: If a program is run as root and is malicious or buggy, it can cause unlimited damage to the system.
+#### Security: If a program is run as root and is malicious or buggy, it can cause unlimited damage to the system.
-Avoidable errors: It is more difficult to make an accidental error (e.g. deleting an important system file) if the user is working with limited privileges.
+#### Avoidable errors: It is more difficult to make an accidental error (e.g. deleting an important system file) if the user is working with limited privileges.

-3. The sudo Solution
+#### 3. The sudo Solution

-Sudo overcomes this problem:
+#### Sudo overcomes this problem:
-Temporary elevation: Allows users to gain root privileges only for the command preceded by sudo, if necessary
+#### Temporary elevation: Allows users to gain root privileges only for the command preceded by sudo, if necessary
-Auditability: The use of sudo is logged, so it is known exactly which user ran an administrative command and when
+#### Auditability: The use of sudo is logged, so it is known exactly which user ran an administrative command and when
-Authentication: To use sudo, the user must enter their own password, not the root password (this depends on a configuration setting, but usually works this way)
+#### Authentication: To use sudo, the user must enter their own password, not the root password (this depends on a configuration setting, but usually works this way)
-Example: The apt update command only updates the package list, but the apt install command modifies system files, so it must be preceded by sudo
+#### Example: The apt update command only updates the package list, but the apt install command modifies system files, so it must be preceded by sudo

 #### cal
 #### The cal command is used in Linux/Unix systems to display the calendar on the command line.
-This is a very simple but useful utility that allows you to quickly view the calendar for the current month, a specific month, or even an entire year, right in the terminal.
+#### This is a very simple but useful utility that allows you to quickly view the calendar for the current month,
+#### a specific month, or even an entire year, right in the terminal.
 ```
 cal
 ```
 Switch                Description                                                                                      Example
--3,                   Displays the previous, current, and next month together                                          cal -3 -A N                  Displays the current month and the following N months (After)                                    cal -A 2
+-3                    Displays the previous, current, and next month together                                          cal -3 -A N                  Displays the current month and the following N months (After)                                    cal -A 2
 -B N                  Displays the current month and the N months before it (Before)                                   cal -B 1
--y,                   Displays the calendar for the current year (same as cal without the YEAR parameter).             cal -y -j,                   Displays the year/month in Julian Calendar format, i.e. the days                                 cal -j                                number from 1 to 365 (or 366).
+-y                    Displays the calendar for the current year (same as cal without the YEAR parameter).             cal -y -j                    Displays the year/month in Julian Calendar format, i.e. the days                                 cal -j
+                      number from 1 to 365 (or 366).

 #### alias